-- After re-rolling the red and green dice and checking the OF CK chart, the DBL section of the result line corresponding to the dice roll has a qualifier of "< 2". - Check the left fielder's range rating.
-If it is greater than or equal to 2, the double remains a double. - However if the left fielder's rating is 1, then the double become a single -- the outfielder was able to get to the ball quickly enough to hold the runner to one base
+- Flip a flip card and the OF CK section of the flip card in the DBL section has a qualifier of "< 2". - Check the left fielders range rating and if it is greater than or equal to 2 the Double remains a Double. - However if the center fielders rating is 1 then the Double is now a Single as the outfielder was able to get to the potential Double quickly and also prevented it from getting past him.